bakebrain/minavrfpy/README.md

 cat check | cargo run --release -- batch-check-witness --pub B62qpge4uMq4Vv5Rvc8Gw9qSquUYd6xoW1pz7HQkMSHm6h1o7pvLPAN --epoch 5
 ```

 This python script offers an alternative to the `batch-check-witness` part in order to e.g. gather the data over multiple epochs or to further examine and enrich the data via e.g. jupyter notebooks.
-See the examples provided.
+See the [demos] provided.

 ## Setup